 New Day is building a healing faith community.
 Through Sunday worship, small group gatherings and social justice projects we are transforming our lives and the Bronx.
 New Day works to improve life in our borough together with organizations like the Northwest Bronx Community and Clergy Coalition, Green Worker Cooperatives, the Bronx Community Development Initiative, the Bronx Artspace, and Bronx Climate Justice North.
 We also contribute a portion of our Sunday offerings to support such groups.
 We gather at the Academy of Mt.
 St. Ursula and are grateful for the hospitality of this great and historic Bronx high school.

-Our people are Bronx teachers, principals, social workers, community and labor organizers, farmer’s market entreprenuers, computer software engineers, and clerical workers.
+Our people are Bronx teachers, principals, social workers, community and labor organizers, farmer’s market entrepreneurs, computer software engineers, and clerical workers.
 Some of us are staff members in the offices of local elected officials.
 Others are make-up artists, fashion designers, artists, church executives, musicians, students, non-profit administrators, writers, drivers, dancers, graphic designers, authors and more.
 Most of our people come from the Bronx, but many also arrive from other boroughs, Westchester County and New Jersey to worship with us on Sunday mornings.